cjules0609/VegasAfterglow/README.md

 bands = np.array([1e9, 1e14, 1e17])

 # 3. Calculate the afterglow emission at each time and frequency
+# NOTE: times array must be in ascending order, frequencies can be in random order
 results = model.specific_flux(times, bands)

 # 4. Visualize the multi-wavelength light curves